FenderLang/Flux/Readme.md

 ## How to set Lexer Rules
 Now that you have `Lexer` we can use that to now set up some token culling rules

-Here is an example of what our Token culling rules look like
+Here is an example of what our BNF rules look like
 ```
 root ::= NumberList
 sep ::= " "